shalom217/Suicide-Analysis/README.md

 # Reasons
 The reasons can be many such as  a) job loss or money crises, b) Personal relationships, c) Any kind of harassment, d) dissatisfaction in life (depression) etc.
-So responsibility of data analytics work domain is to find out the patterns in these kind of datasets containing complete description of suicides and take a step further for the prevention of such deaths..
+So responsibility of data analytics work domain is to find out the patterns in these kind of datasets containing complete description of suicides and take a step further for the prevention of such deaths.

 ![alt text](https://github.com/shalom217/images/blob/master/sui2.jpg)